alesmit/json-backend/README.md

 npm start
 ```

 The app comes with an "example" model already in place.
-For each model you would typically have a json file (table), and a js file (controller) where to write the handlers for each endpoint.
-Finally, in the index.js file we link the endpoint's route and method to a specific handler that we import from the controller.
+For each model we would typically have a json file (table), and a js file (controller) where to write the handlers for each endpoint.
+Finally, in the index.js file we link the endpoint's route and method to a specific handler that we export from the controller.

 ### Models generator